manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 * [`#error`](#error)
 * [`#warning`](#warning)

->Note the nomenclature is borrowed from C and C# preprocessors for the sake of familiarity.
+>Note the nomenclature is borrowed from the C-family of preprocessors for the sake of familiarity.

 ### `#define`
 Use `#define` to define a symbol.
 When a symbol evaluates it is either `true` or `false`, it is `true` if and only if